 Three picks today–I’ll be taking positions in each one.
 First up is Omega Protein Corporation (OME), which makes–you guessed it–food supplements featuring Omega-3 fish oil.
 Good for your heart AND (hopefully) for your portfolio.

-laundering transfer business.
+My second pick is Moneygram International Inc. (MGI), which is in the money laundering transfer business.
 They’ve been around since 1926 (old school) but are apparently dabbling a bit in “Bitcoin”.
 I would generally run away screaming from anything “Bitcoin”, but I don’t think the company actually speculates in those silly things themselves, but might make their transfer possible.
 Don’t know.
 (Today’s primary investment tip: “Run away screaming from anything ‘Bitcoin’!”)

 And lastly, I’ll be taking a position in Warren Resources Inc. (WRES), as I think I’m a little light in the oil industry and this one looks interesting.
 (Today’s secondary investment tip: “Don’t confuse fish oil with petroleum oil!”)